 |The stables and coach house at Endon Hall are grade II listed.
 They are built in sandstone, and have Kerridge stone-slate roofs with a stone ridge.
 They form a courtyard plan, are in two storeys, and have a symmetrical five-bay front.
 In the centre of this is a coach entrance with a two-tier dovecote and clock above.
 Also on the roof is an open wooden bellcote with a copper dome and a weathervane.
 The parapet is castellated.
 On the courtyard front are cart openings and circular pitch holes.|

-1891: John Charlton aged fifty six and from Salford lived at Endon Hall, he was a Cotton Linen worker and woollen cloth finisher.
-His wife Henrietta aged forty two from Liverpool and their six children all born in Salford age range 9 to nineteen years are also listed as living here, as are their eight servants.
+1891: John Charlton aged fifty six years and from Salford lived at Endon Hall, he was a Cotton Linen worker and woollen cloth finisher.
+His wife Henrietta aged forty two years was from Liverpool and their six children all born in Salford age range nine to nineteen years also lived there.
+There were also eight servants.

 1892: According to Kelly’s 1892 directory Arthur S. Plews lived at Endon Hall.

 1901: Frances M. Plews was living at Endon Hall, she was aged forty two years and was described as living off her own means.
 She was married but there is no mention of her husband Arthur S. Plews who is listed as living there in 1892.
 However, by 1906 the Kelly`s directory once again lists Arthur as living at Endon Hall.
 Frances was from Audlem and lived with her daughter aged four years and also four servants.
 Peter Pownall Brocklehurst had connections with Endon Hall around this time as stated on the 1902 Electoral Roll although he was actually living at Hurdsfield House at that time.
 Perhaps he owned Endon Hall.

 1911: John E. Galgani was living at Endon Hall.
 He had moved to 18 Higher Lane by the following year.